First Tuesday Tours of City Hall

 City Hall Exhibits

-Art in the Rotunda is a rotating exhibit in City Hall's first floor Rotunda featuring the work of local artists.
+Art in the Rotunda is a rotating exhibit in City Hall's first floor Rotunda featuring the work of local artists or highlighting local history.
 This exhibit is available to the general public Monday-Friday 8:15am-5:00pm, except City holidays.

 History in the Chamber includes rotating exhibits in City Hall's second floor City Council Chamber featuring artifacts and documents from the City's historical collections which relate to the City government's and the Savannah community's history.
 These exhibits are available to the general public on Council Meeting days (every other Thursday) or during our First Tuesday Tours of City Hall.